splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/2-put-together/0-overview.md

 We will go through the steps above in more detail on the next pages.

 :::tip
-Make sure to **save** your source code files in vscode before you build and run your project.
+Make sure to **save** your source code files in VS Code before you build and run your project.
 The tab at the top of the file will show a filled circle at the right of the file name if the file has unsaved changes.
 :::